Sathiradissanayaka45/computer_spare_parts/README.md

 ## Introduction

 Managing your computer spare parts has never been easier!
-This Java-based backend, HTML, CSS, and JavaScript-powered system brings you a seamless experience for purchasing, tracking requests, managing appointments, and securing your transactions.
+This Java-based backend, HTML, CSS, Bootstrap and JavaScript-powered system brings you a seamless experience for purchasing, tracking requests, managing appointments, and securing your transactions.

 ## Features